Ceilidh Trail

 Background to the Fèis Rois Ceilidh Trail

-As well as covering a significant area of the Highlands, Fèis Rois’ Ceilidh Trails visit perform in venues across the whole of Scotland and further afield.
+As well as covering a significant area of the Highlands, Fèis Rois’ Ceilidh Trails perform in venues across the whole of Scotland and further afield.

 Many previous participants of the Fèis Rois Ceilidh Trail have gone on to carve out successful careers in the Scottish music industry.
 These include Fraya Thomsen, Mairearad Green, Matheu Watson, Mischa Macpherson, and Rachel Newton, and many more!